 At every school we make an effort to teach instruments, songs, and dances that are culturally relevant to the area we are visiting, with a cross section of material and performance styles from around province.
 We strive to make our presentation both entertaining and educational.

 Lomond Sound’s school presentation consists of day-long performances and workshops, beginning with a hour-long concert for all grades.
 During this period we demonstrate our instruments as well as perform a number of songs and dances, discussing their history and how they relate to our cultural history.
 Our opening set finishes with a question and answer discussion, followed by a closing set of tunes.
 During the next two periods the students are divided into four separate groups during which we conduct concurrent instrument, singing, songwriting and dance workshops.
 Depending on the musical experience of the students, we usually start with basic technique; then move on to teaching a simple tune or dance which they can perform together.
 During the first period after lunch students return to their workshop classrooms and we rehearse the tunes, songs and dances covered in our workshops, splitting the period into two 30-minute sections corresponding to the morning sessions.

 Our presentation concludes with a hour-long performance for the entire school.
 This concert involves students and instructors – and occasionally musicians and dancers from the community.
 The final concert is an opportunity for students to demonstrate their newly acquired skills to their classmates.
 It’s always an exciting and rewarding time for everyone.
-Reviews and comments from previous tours can be found here.
-A sample timetable for the day’s activities can also be viewed online; we can adapt our program to the school’s schedule.
+Reviews and comments from our tours can be found on our website.
+Curriculum resource links and a sample timetable for the day’s activities can also be viewed online; we can adapt our program to the school’s schedule and individual needs.